flafforgue/BMP/README.md

 Sample Arduino rythm machine
 a little more than simple metronome

+left is patern number
+rigth is tempo
+pressing rotary switch switch if rotation change patern or tempo. active is shown by dot.

+pressing play start and stop playing patern. pressing 2 times tempo set tap tempo.

 sounds are stored on sd card in the mp3 DFPlayer Mini module. actualy there are only 4 sound possible :
 1 Kick
 2 HiHat
 3 Snare
 4 Ride
-extention is possible by repeating transistors module and connect to ADKey2, for this step 4 is enougth for me.
+extention is possible by adding transistors module and connect to ADKey2, for this step 4 is enougth for me.

 new sample playing is not possible until current is not finished. so when rythm is too quick some notes may be ommited.